jedisct1/libsodium-doc/helpers/README.md

 ```

 The `sodium_increment()` function takes a pointer to an arbitrary-long unsigned
-number, and increments it.
+number and increments it.

-It runs in constant-time for a given length, and considers the number to be
+It runs in constant-time for a given length and considers the number to be
 encoded in little-endian format.

 `sodium_increment()` can be used to increment nonces in constant time.